Tasaki Perule FC

 Tasaki Perule FC (TASAKIペルーレFC, Tasaki Perure FC) was a women's football team which played in Division 1 of Japan's Nadeshiko League.
-It founded the league back in 1976.
-The club was disbanded in 2008.
+It was originally founded in 1976 as the women's division of the Kobe Football Club before the involvement of Tasaki Pearl beginning in 1989.
+The club was disbanded in 2008 following the company's restructuring.
+Their final match was played that December, losing to INAC Leonessa in the semifinals of the All Japan Women's Football Championship.